 Where to find the registers

 The original parish registers are usually kept with the local church until 80 years after the last entry, until they are deposited with the regional state archives.
-All Norwegian parish registers up to around 1930 that are deposited with the regional state archives, are scanned and available on the Digital Archives.
-Many public libraries also have copies of parish registers available on microfilm or -fiche.
+All Norwegian parish registers up the 1930s that are deposited with the regional state archives, are scanned and available on the Digital Archives.

 The information in parish registers is restricted for use until it is 60 years old, in some cases 80 or 100 years old.